OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge06.md

     - A code owner must approve the changes
     - A CI workflow is run against the feature branch ensuring the application passes a build and test

+- A completed pull request merges with the protected branch and is automatically deployed to the dev environment.

 ### Learning Resources

 - General information about protected branches can be found [here](https://docs.github.com/en/github/administering-a-repository/about-protected-branches), with more configuration specifics [here](https://docs.github.com/en/github/administering-a-repository/configuring-protected-branches).